plan4hub/yoda/nodejs/yoda-restapi/README.md

 # Yoda REST API

-Yoda REST API allows to setup a highly customisable API for accessing GitHub issues within a configurable product- and component structure.
+Yoda REST API allows to setup a highly customisable API for exposing GitHub issues within a configurable product- and component structure.

 For each issue a set of mapping rules can be applied in order to extract and/or map values from the issue into customisable return fields.